Wednesday, September 10, 2008

 BY SHITAL PRADHAN

 I wanted to be an archaeologist but destiny had other thoughts over me.
-Regardless of impediment it was my obsession towards historical findings in and around Sikkim I had over the years collected few interesting and intriguing narratives.
+Regardless of the impediment, it was my obsession towards historical findings in and around Sikkim I had over the years collected a few interesting and intriguing narratives.
 Being brought up at the small town of Singtam it was comprehensible that I could come up with its early history someday.
 The only major instance the place of Singtam finds its name in the golden page of Sikkim history was during the pre-merger movement in the early 70s when the gathered crowd in Singtam blocked the road near Bhanu Park and stopped on the run Crown Prince in his motor vehicle forcing him back to Gangtok.
 During that instant the pro-merger activists were caught, made captive and kept at Thakurbari mandir!
-The town of Singtam also find mention in world postal airmail history when in 1935 a series of eight Rocketmail firing was conducted over the Singtam River.
+The town of Singtam also mentions in world postal airmail history when 1935 a series of eight Rocketmail firings was conducted over the Singtam River.

 Singtam has grown from a small inns bazaar to a business town, but the few things that remain frozen in time are the old British period Iron Bridge and the only motarable tunnel at Toppakhani.
 When I look at the age old mango trees grown along the road side leading to Singtam Bazaar from the old Iron Bridge it makes me feel nostalgic.
 I could feel the thoughts of the people who had planted it.
 We were taught in schools if you want to be remembered for a long time sow a tree, true to its word, those people who first sowed the mango seed were the first to have thought to beautify this then small time river-side inhabitants.
 These trees are no doubt heritage trees.
 Reason for giving added emphasis on these trees in this topic is to bring forth my personal views that there are/were talks that all those trees around Singtam Bazaar would be cut down to spread out the size of town and help beautify the town.
 These heritage trees are part of Singtam history and had make out many ups and downs to its present existence.
 Destroying those trees means juddering up the past existence of most happening town of the state.